zhaohappy/libmedia/README_en.md

 libmedia is a tool library for processing multimedia content (such as audio, video, subtitles) on the web platform.

 libmedia has typescript module and webAssembly module, and the design concept is all things dominated by typescript module; we implemented the module of media demux and mux in typescript, so that we can use asynchronous IO to process stream from anywhere.
-This allows the entire system to run on a non-SharedArrayBuffer environment.
+This allows the entire system to run on a non-SharedArrayBuffer or non-Worker environment.

 The decoding and encoding modules are put into the webAssembly module.
 These modules can be compiled from the libavcodec module of FFmpeg, and each decoder and encoder is compiled into a separate wasm module to solve the problem of too large of compiled c/c++ product.
 When using it, you only need to load the modules you want to use.
 At the same time, the codec module also can use web's WebCodecs.